jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 return "The" + pile_toString($1) + " card-pile is shuffled.\n\n";
 ```
 __
-cards shuffle {pile id: name text, default: ""} - Randomizes the card order and rotation for the {pile id} card-pile.
+cards shuffle {pile id: name text, default: table} - Randomizes the card order and rotation for the {pile id} card-pile.

 __